Table of Contents for: Christian code of conduct – unwritten behaviour

 You probably think that sounds weird and that’s not our group!

-But a congregation takes on it’s own unwritten unique code of behaviour and appearance.
+But a congregation takes on its own unwritten unique code of behaviour and appearance.

 To feel ‘accepted’ you need to follow this unwritten code.